FlamingShali/React-levels-quiz/README.md

 - Displays questions and answers about React
 - Checking if answer is either correct or wrong
 - Counting and displaying your points if answer is correct
-- Few difficulty levels (not available yet)
+- Few difficulty levels

 ## Technologies Used

 - React
 - Tailwind CSS (for styling)
+- tailwindcss animated - animation plugin

 ## React hooks